 - Captive Core requires a couple of minutes to complete the "apply buckets" stage first time Horizon is started, but it should reuse the cached buckets on subsequent restarts (as of Horizon 2.5 and Core 17.1).

-- If the Horizon process terminates, Stellar Core is also terminated (unless you are using Remote Captive Core).
+- If the Horizon process terminates, Stellar Core is also terminated.

 - Running Horizon now requires more RAM and less disk space.
 You can refer to the earlier Prerequisites page for details.